The Shandong Blog

 Acer truncatum Fire Dragon, Flower God bonsai maple, Shantung maple, maple bonsai

-October, 2024 - Early fall color this year from 4 very cold nights in the middle of September and lots of rain all month and into October.
-Most maples had various orange color this fall, even on my ‘Fire Dragon’.
-This ‘Flower God’, above, did turn a beautiful red.
-‘Dark Dragon’ test plant also turned a good red.
-‘Flower God’ performed well all year and is successful in enabling several new branches to grow from just 1 inch long to a foot and a half in the middle of the design.
-Also interesting is that the leaves of ‘Dark Dragon’ hung straight down from May into June before it is cured of phytophora root rot.
+October, 2024 - Early fall color this year from 4 very cold nights in the middle of September.
+‘Flower God’, above, is a beautiful red and shows several new branches in the middle of the design.
+Also interesting is that the leaves of ‘Dark Dragon’ test plant, hung straight down for 2 months before it is cured of phytophora root rot.
 Metro Maples is now in its 30th year, thanks to Scott Hubble!

 Acer truncatum, Shantung maple, Fire Dragon, seedling, 3rd generation Shandong maple